MicrosoftDocs/win32/desktop-src/WinHttp/winhttp-versions.md

 The WinHTTP 5.0 redistributable, "winhttp5.dll", runs on Windows 2000 or later, or Windows NT 4.0 with Microsoft Internet Explorer 5.01 or later.

 > [!IMPORTANT]
 > The WinHTTP 5.0 download is no longer available.
-As of October 1, 2004, Microsoft has removed the WinHTTP 5.0 SDK download from MSDN and has terminated product support for version 5.0.
+As of October 1, 2004, Microsoft has removed the WinHTTP 5.0 SDK download and has terminated product support for version 5.0.